pensjonatus/flash-fiction/blog/the-mannequin.md

 ---
-title: 'The Mannequin'
+title: The Mannequin
 date: '2014-07-19'
-categories:
+tags:
-  - 'love'
+  - love
 ---

 Frank was walking down the street when he saw a topless mannequin in a shop